pimcore/pimcore/docs/Development_Documentation/00_Overview/README.md

 ### [Objects](../05_Objects/README.md)
-Objects are the PIM part of Pimcore and are the way to go for managing structured data within Pimcore.
-Based on a class definition that defines structure and attributes object can be used for pretty much any structured data – may it be products, categories, persons, customers, news, orders, blog entries, … For the attributes many datatypes (simple ones and really complex ones) are available.
+Objects are the PIM/MDM part of Pimcore and are the way to go for managing structured data within Pimcore.
+Based on a class definition that defines the structure and attributes, objects can be used for pretty much any structured data – may it be products, categories, persons, customers, news, orders, blog entries, … For the attributes many data-types (simple ones and really complex ones) are available.